Emurgo/yoroi-frontend/docs/specs/code/LOCK_WALLET_WITH_PIN.md

 This will allow us to retain the order of dates and DB index, while making sure that locally stored data doesn’t expose any sensitive information directly.

-## 3. Add Lock feature in settings, implement the following functionality:
+## 3. Add Lock feature in settings:

+Lock feature will be a part of a new "Security and Privacy" section in settings (apart from lock feature, we will later add an option to show/hide balance, and likely other options).

+Implement the following functionality
   - Set a new passcode, which will encrypt the IDB contents
   - Show age of the passcode
   - Disable lock (requires passcode), which will decrypt contents of IDB